magento/magento2-samples/sample-module-webapi-client/README.md

 ## Technical feature

-This component demonstrates usage of Product REST API to get list of products filtered with help of SearchCriteria filters
+A simple page is displayed to collect data from a user and an ajax call is executed to get list of products.
+Products are filtered with help of SearchCriteria filters set by user.
+(example.png)

 ## Installation